MiltonMejia/prisma-relay-pagination/README.md

 # Prisma Relay Pagination

-Inspired by [Prisma Korea's prisma-offset-pagination](https://github.com/prisma-korea/prisma-offset-pagination), Prisma Relay Pagination enhance pagination using Prisma cursor option.
+Inspired by [Prisma Korea's prisma-offset-pagination](https://github.com/prisma-korea/prisma-offset-pagination), Prisma Relay Pagination enhances pagination using Prisma cursor option.

-If you want to know how to Prisma support pagination, see [Prisma documentation](https://www.prisma.io/docs/orm/prisma-client/queries/pagination)
+If you want to know how Prisma supports pagination, see [Prisma documentation](https://www.prisma.io/docs/orm/prisma-client/queries/pagination)

 - [Installation](#installation)
 - [How to use](#how-to-use)